OpenBioSim/biosimspace/doc/source/tutorials/alchemical_transfer.rst

 extension the `direction` of the calculation.

-The first step in creating an ATM-compatible system in BioSimSpace is to create an :class:`AToMSetup` object, which will be used to prepare the system:
+The first step in creating an ATM-compatible system in BioSimSpace is to create an :class:`ATMSetup` object, which will be used to prepare the system:

->>> atm_setup = BSS.FreeEnergy.AToMSetup(receptor=protein,
+>>> atm_setup = BSS.FreeEnergy.ATMSetup(receptor=protein,
 ...     ligand_bound=lig1,
 ...     ligand_free=lig2
 ... )

-Before an AToM-ready system can be prepared there are decisions to be made regarding the system setup, namely which atoms will be used to define the rigid cores of the ligands, as well those that make up the centre of mass of each molecule.
+Before an ATM-ready system can be prepared there are decisions to be made regarding the system setup, namely which atoms will be used to define the rigid cores of the ligands, as well those that make up the centre of mass of each molecule.